TCoS-Rebirth/Website/content/content/getting-started.md

 Do you have any further questions, or remarks?
 Make sure you'll let us know on the forums or on our <a href="https://discord.gg/M8u7AsG">Discord channel</a>.

+## Register on the forums.
+Our forums are less active these days, but it is still a great resource.

+<a class="button" href="https://forum.spellborn.org/member.php?action=register" target="_blank">Create a forum account</a>.

+# And finally...
+Welcome aboard, we hope you enjoy the game!